Rock Hudson: Lawsuits

 Following Hudson's death, Marc Christian, Hudson's former lover, sued his estate on grounds of "intentional infliction of emotional distress".

-Christian claimed Hudson continued having sex with him until February 1985, more than eight months after Hudson knew that he had HIV.
-Although he repeatedly tested negative for HIV, Christian claimed that he suffered from "severe emotional distress" after learning from a July 25, 1985 newscast that Hudson had been diagnosed with AIDS.
+Christian claimed that Hudson continued having sex with him until February 1985, more than eight months after Hudson knew that he had HIV.
+Although he repeatedly tested negative for HIV, Christian claimed that he suffered from "severe emotional distress" after learning from a July 25, 1985, newscast that Hudson had been diagnosed with AIDS.
 Christian also sued Hudson's personal secretary Mark Miller for $10 million because Miller allegedly lied to him about Hudson's illness.
 In 1989, a jury awarded Christian $21.75 million in damages, later reduced to $5.5 million.
-Christian later defended Hudson's reputation in not telling him he was infected: "You can't dismiss a man's whole life with a single act.
+Later, Christian defended Hudson's reputation in not telling him he was infected: "You can't dismiss a man's whole life with a single act.
 This thing about AIDS was totally out of character for him", he stated in an interview.

-In 1990, Hudson's live-in publicist Tom Clark and publicist Dick Kleiner published Rock Hudson, Friend of Mine.
-In the book, Clark said he believed Hudson acquired HIV from blood transfusions during quintuple bypass open-heart surgery in 1981; never acknowledged that their relationship went beyond being roommates; and characterized Christian as disreputable.
+In 1990, Hudson's live-in publicist, Tom Clark, and publicist Dick Kleiner published Rock Hudson, Friend of Mine.
+In the book, Clark said he believed Hudson acquired HIV from blood transfusions during quintuple bypass open-heart surgery in 1981, never acknowledging that their relationship went beyond being roommates, and characterized Christian as disreputable.
 Christian filed a $22 million libel suit against the authors and publisher, charging that he had been labelled "a criminal, a thief, an unclean person, a blackmailer, a psychotic, an extortionist, a forger, a perjurer, a liar, a whore, an arsonist and a squatter".

 In 2010, Robert Park Mills, the attorney who represented the Hudson estate against Christian in court, released a book titled Between Rock and a Hard Place: In Defense of Rock Hudson.
 In the book, Mills discusses details of the trial and also questions Christian's allegations against Hudson.